pbrandwijk/pbrandwijk.github.io/_posts/2020-07-03-my-initial-ubuntu-setup.md

 ```

 ## Ledger
 Ledger CLI and hledger are great tools to manage your accounting needs.
-Make sure that you have the `LEDGER_FILE`, `LEDGER_INIT` and `LEDGER_PRICE_DB` environment variables set up.
+Make sure that you have the `LEDGER_FILE`, `LEDGER_INIT` and `LEDGER_PRICE_DB` environment variables set up:
 ```console
 $ sudo apt install ledger hledger
 ```